 Making art & world travel are my greatest passions.
-My exploration of the world started in 1992.
-Since then I have been very fortunate travelling to destinations that as a child, of the early 1950's, I could only read about in old dog-eared tomes.
-Those books were full of rich prose, numerous elegant line drawings and just a few tiny sepia-toned photographic images.
+My exploration of the world started in 1992 and I have been very fortunate in being able to travel to five continents to date.
+I have visited places that, as a young child, I found and read about in ancient dog-eared tomes and they were full of rich prose, numerous elegant line drawings and just a few tiny sepia-toned photographic images.

-None the less those books were so inspirational I had the dream to see those places one day.
-Today when I travel to those places my photographs record just about everything I see and my art is based on my travels.
+In the 1950's those books were so inspirational.
+I had the dream to travel to and see some of those places one day.
+Today my books are modern but somehow less inspirational.
+My journeys to any destination are recorded as photographs of just about everything I find and my art is based on those journeys.

 To contact me please click on the email symbol. it's on every page.
 Your feedback is really appreciated.
 You confidentially & privacy is assured at all times.

 The world has impressive must-see tourist attractions.
 They attract vast crowds of people who flock to the photographic hot-spots.
 Then they get their cameras out and slowly figure out just how to use them.
 Other people make intensely slow panoramic videos of what is, after all, a static object!
 Then there is the posing of their friends to be done and so on.
 The alternative is an expensive copyright protected postcard or two.Tourist attractions have been painted by a plethora of artists' since the beginning of time and their paintings can still be seen in any museum.
 I have no desire to add to this pool of sameness.

 Away from that hectic world there are other sites simply crumbling away and tomorrow they will be gone.
 Here there are no people in the way just fences and vegetation concealing tantalizing glimpses of the past.
 This is just the starting point for my original art.©PK

 From The Miscellaneous Collection: 20 x 60 cm.
 A beach holiday Antigua 2011.
 It just had to be painted the light, the colour, the pattern.